 After his recovery, he steadily built a reputation with the design of pre-war buildings like the Beresford, San Remo, Oliver Cromwell and The Normandy; buildings that were, and continue to be, greatly valued and admired.

 Emery married Ella Grossman and the couple had four children.
 Not only was Roth a preeminent and very prolific architect, but his sons and grandsons carried on the family tradition.
 Known as Emery Roth & Sons after the late 1940s, the firm branched mostly into commercial rather than residential designs.
 Others in the family were involved in management of the firm.
 Richard Roth Jr., Robyn’s father, is well known for a staggering number of buildings such as Citi Corp, the Pan Am Building and World Trade Center.
-He says he’s most proud of his first big project, Tower East on East 72nd Street, built in 1962.
+He says he’s most proud of his first big project, which was on the Upper East Side: Tower East on East 72nd Street, built in 1962.
 His brother, Emery (Ted) Roth II, finished architecture school, but decided to become an English teacher and photographer.

 Both Richard and Ted remember their grandparents and their spectacular apartment at 210 West 101st Street.